rackerlabs/docs-cloud-cdn/rst/dev-guide/index.rst

 .. _index:

 =========================================================
-Rackspace CDN Version 1.0 API Developer Guide
+Rackspace CDN API 1.0
 =========================================================

-The Rackspace CDN service gives you the power to accelerate content on any public resource at Rackspace.
-It provides a simple API and Control Panel experience for you to manage your CDN-enabled domains and the origins and assets associated with those domains.
-The API uses  a simple Representational State Transfer (REST) web service interface.

-The Rackspace CDN FAQ in the Knowledge Center provides more information about the Rackspace CDN service.
+Learn how to use the Rackspace CDN service by using the REST API.

+- For details about using the API, see the :ref:`Developer Guide <developer-guide>`.
+- For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.

 .. toctree:: :hidden:
-   :caption: Developer Guide
    :maxdepth: 2

-   overview/index
+   About the API <overview/index>
+   developer-guide
    concepts
    general-api-info/index
+   api-reference
    api-operations/index
    glossary